CarolineDelva-GU/SmartMovieRecommender/README.md

-# Final Project Smart Movie Recommender
+# Smart Movie Recommender

 ## Overview

-# Smart Movie Recommender

-In this project, the Smart Movie Recommender Project is a Python package that can provide recommended movies.
+In this project, the Smart Movie Recommender is a Python package that is able to take in a query and return the top 5 recommended movies.

 ## Project Structure